napuzba/xpiks-website/_tutorials/interface-multiple-view.md

 <h3>Selected artworks</h3>

-Artworks that you have selected before for editing in the <a href="{{site.url}}/tutorials/interface-mainview/">Main window</a>.
-When you will press _Save_ button changes will be applied to these artworks.
+Here you can find artworks that you have selected before for editing in the <a href="{{site.url}}/tutorials/interface-mainview/">Main window</a>.
+When you will press _Save_ button changes will be applied only to these artworks.

 <p>
   <img alt="Multiple editing artworks" src="{{site.url}}/images/tutorials/interface/multiple-roster.png" class="small-12 large-12" />